jupyter-book/mystmd/packages/myst-transforms/README.md

 Math
 : Use KaTeX to create and provide errors/warnings about math rendering.

+Math Label
+: Parse latex to strip \label and simple equation environments from math, and put this in mdast directly.

 MyST Cleanup
 : A few utilities for lifting children and getting rid of some information about the parsed document from MyST.
 For example, the `mystDirective` and `mystRole` wrapper nodes are removed.